jundalisay/sp/content/en/research/indian/gospel/chapter-27b.md

 though all the time he had a lighted lantern in his hand.
 Another man looked everywhere for his towel.
 Finally he discovered that it had been on his shoulder all the time."

-It was about one o'clock in the afternoon.
+It was 1pm.
 The Master ate the prasad from the Kāli temple.
 Then he wanted to rest awhile, but the devotees were still sitting in his room.

 They were asked to go out, and then the Master lay down.
 He said to Baburam, "Come here; sit near me."
 Baburam answered, "I am preparing betel-leaf."
 The Master said,"Put your betel-leaf aside"